Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/Latest README.md

 * OTPUIFix (UI Scaling fixes, not applied automatically, see readme)
 * RF (Revision Framework)
 * RenderExt (Render Extension from Revision)
+* Nephthys (MP Admin tool)
+* DXMTL (Multiplayer bug fixes)

-### Mods :
+### Mods : (Add proper credits for items here!)

 #### Included :

-* Human Renovation (HuRen)
+* Human Renovation (HuRen) (In archive, extract the setup exe to access)
-* Shifter
+* Shifter (In archive, extract the setup exe to access)
-* Biomod
+* Biomod (In archive, extract the setup exe to access)
-* Vanilla Matters
+* Vanilla Matters (In archive, extract the setup exe to access)
+* Japanese Gameplay Mod (In archive, extract the setup exe to access)
+* Hotel Carone (In archive, extract the setup exe to access)
+* Redsun 2020  (In archive, extract the setup exe to access)
+* Zodiac (In archive, extract the setup exe to access)
 * HXEXT (HX Extension mod)
 * MiniHX (HX Hotfix)

-#### Not included by default, extract the installer and place into the attached patch before install:
+#### Not included by default, extract the installer and place into the attached path before install, then select to install it during install:
 * HX (Co-op mod) [\CommunityUpdateFileArchiveDXPC\Hanfling's Co-op (HX)]

 ### Alternate EXEs : (Launch Recommended)
-* Launch (Used by default, more compatible)
+* Launch (Used by default, more compatible / stable,  still developed & supported)
-* Deus EXE (More features, less compatible)
+* Deus Exe (More features, less compatible / stable, no longer developed or supported) (In archive, extract the setup exe to access)
-..* Note: Not compatible with XP, older version that is included in files.
+	* Note: Not compatible with XP, older version (5.3) that is included in files.
+* UE1 Launch (Relatively new, needs testing but promising.
+Uses borderless windows by default) (In archive extract the setup exe to access)

 ### Video Renderers;
 * Nglide (3dfx emulator)
+	* Note if you use Nglide: Set resolution with nglide_config.exe in \system, set in-game res to a default.
 * Direct3D 10
 * Direct3D 9
 * Direct3D 8 (outdated, use another unless neccessary)
 * OpenGl (Updated)
-* Uglide (Not installed automatically)
-Note if you use Nglide:
-Set resolution with nglide_config.exe in \system, set in-game res to a default.
+* Uglide (In archive, extract the setup exe to access)

 ### Audio Renderers:
 * OpenAL (Higher quality playback then the default Galaxy renderer, worse lip synching)
 * SWFMod
+* Inidirect Sound (Enables 3D hardware sound.
+Not functioning?)

 ### Editing:
 * Deus Ex Editing Pack 2.2, which includes the following:
 * Official Deus Ex SDK:
-..* 	UnrealEd1 modified for Deus Ex
+	* 	UnrealEd1 modified for Deus Ex
-..* 	Unreal Code Compiler (UCC.EXE) Modified for Deus Ex ..* 	Sample conversation (.con) and Deus Ex Text Files from M0-2 (Demo) ..* 	ConEdit (Deus Ex Conversation Editor)
+	* 	Unreal Code Compiler (UCC.EXE) Modified for Deus Ex
+	* 	Sample conversation (.con) and Deus Ex Text Files from M0-2 (Demo)
+	* 	ConEdit (Deus Ex Conversation Editor)
-..* 	Lightwave-to-Unreal model converter (LWO23D.exe)
+	* 	Lightwave-to-Unreal model converter (LWO23D.exe)
-..* 	Headers/libs used in development of Deus Ex (located in Headers/)
+	* 	Headers/libs used in development of Deus Ex (located in Headers/)
 * UnrealEd2 modified for Deus Ex
 * A nice GUI for UCC: UCSDK
 * TexAlign
 * Hexy's DeusExTools:
-..* 	DeusExExtractor
+	* 	DeusExExtractor
-..* 	DeusEx3Dviewer
+	* 	DeusEx3Dviewer
-..* 	Mesh converter
+	* 	Mesh converter
-..* 	DeusExExtractor GUI
+	* 	DeusExExtractor GUI
-..* Unreal Unit Converter
+	* Unreal Unit Converter
 * LWO viewer
 * UnrealFX (To edit flags of a model's polys)
 * WotGrealExporter (To extract game files)